 Pregnant, postpartum and breastfeeding women, infants and children up to age 5 are eligible to participate in the Women, Infant and Children (WIC) program.
 Participants must meet income guidelines, a residency requirement, and be individually determined to be at “nutritional risk” by a health professional.

-By participating in the program, families will receive checks or vouchers for nutritional foods.
-The WIC food packages provide supplemental foods designed to meet the special nutritional needs of infants and children up to 5 years of age, who are at nutritional risk, and to help re-supply nutrients used by women during pregnancy or breastfeeding.
+By participating in the program, families will food receive supplemental food packages designed to meet the special nutritional needs of infants and children up to 5 years of age, who are at nutritional risk, and to help re-supply nutrients used by women during pregnancy or breastfeeding.
 For a sampling of the foods currently offered through WIC, please visit the Missouri State website.

 Children and adults require a variety of foods to maintain overall health.
 WIC staff will consult with participants to develop a healthy diet and ensure proper nutrition.
-To view healthy recipes and learn the benefits of proper nutrition, please click here.
+View healthy recipes and learn the benefits of proper nutrition.

 Breastfeeding & Lactation Counseling

 Doctor’s consider mother’s milk to be the best food for growing infants, since it contains all of the essential nutrients a baby needs to grow and enhance brain development.
 The WIC program encourages breastfeeding by providing instructional education and support.
-To learn more about the benefits of breastfeeding, please view online.
+Learn more about the benefits of breastfeeding.